luna49/luna49/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
+Hello!
 I'm currently studying Electrical & Computer Engineering at the University of Toronto.
-I am developing a strong foundation in electrical systems and computer software and hardware.
-My experience includes programming in several frontend and backend languages such as Python, Javascript, and C/C++.
+I am developing a strong foundation in electrical systems and computer software and hardware, with applied experience including programming in several frontend and backend languages such as Python, Javascript, and C/C++, basic CADing, and robotics.
 I have worked on several projects including engineering design projects and software hackathons, which have provided me with hands-on experience in developing software and hardware solutions.
-I am excited to pursue new opportunities and gain further experience in the industry.
+I am excited to pursue new opportunities and gain further experience in the industry!

 ## 🌐 Socials: